 About Shing Mun Reservoir

-The Shing Mun Reservoir was built as part of the Shing Mun Water Supply Scheme to meet the increasing demand for fresh water due for Kowloon.
+The Shing Mun Reservoir was built as part of the Shing Mun Water Supply Scheme to meet the increasing demand for freshwater due from Kowloon.
 Construction began in 1933 and finished in 1937.
-The dam is 85 metres in height, and had a capacity of 13.6 billion litres.
+The dam is 85 metres in height and had a capacity of 13.6 billion litres.

 The dam was once popularly known as the Jubilee Reservoir to celebrate the Silver Jubilee (1935) of King George V. However, I don’t think anyone refers to it by this name anymore.